imgag/ClinCNV/doc/germline_CNV_analysis.md

 `potential_AF` shows, how often coverage in particular regions is unusually lower/higher (in case when the variant is deletion/duplication respectively).

 `genes` is filled with information only if you used annotated `.bed` file.
 We recommend to annotate only on-target `.bed` files from the panel since you are mainly interested in ploidy of genes you've included into your panel.
+If you don't annotate your `.bed` file - you will see just zeros in this column.

 `FDR_filter` appears only if you specified flag `--fdrGermline` with the number different from 0 (default).
 It basically says if your variants are lower or higher than 5% False Discovery Rate threshold.
 We'd recommend you to use only PASSED variants.